Meningococcal B Vaccine

 Frequently Asked Questions

-The B meningococcal vaccine effectively prevents meningitis and bloodstream infections caused by serogroup B meningococcus, which can lead to serious health consequences or even death.
+The B-type meningococcal vaccine effectively prevents meningitis and bloodstream infections caused by serogroup B meningococcus, which can lead to serious health consequences or even death.
 Vaccination is the most effective way to prevent these severe diseases.